idaholab/moose/modules/navier_stokes/doc/content/source/executioners/SIMPLENonlinearAssembly.md

 The setup of a problem with the segregated solver in MOOSE is slightly different compared to conventional monolithic solvers.
 In this section, we highlight the main differences.
-For setting up a 2D simulation with the SIMPLE algorithms, we need three systems in MOOSE: one for each momentum component and another for the pressure.
+For setting up a 2D simulation with the SIMPLENonlinearAssembly algorithms, we need three systems in MOOSE: one for each momentum component and another for the pressure.
 The different systems can be created within the `Problem` block: